 To ensure that La Palma remains a livable, competitive, & sustainable community through effective land use planning, supportive construction management, proactive code enforcement, & innovative economic development activities.

-The Community Development Department carries out the Planning, Building & Safety, Code Enforcement, Economic Development, Redevelopment and Affordable Housing functions for the City.
-The Department Director is responsible for business retention and attraction activities, and developing and maintaining relationships with local businesses; real estate brokers; property owners; and tenants.
+The La Palma Community Development Department carries out the Planning, Building & Safety, Code Enforcement, Economic Development, Redevelopment and Affordable Housing functions for the City.
+The Department is responsible for business retention and attraction activities, and developing and maintaining relationships with local businesses; real estate brokers; property owners; and tenants.

 The Department also coordinates “fast tracking” of land use and permitting applications and directly responds to problems/issues identified by high priority businesses.